These TBI occupational therapy activities will help improve your independence after brain injury.

 Traumatic Brain Injury Occupational Therapy Treatment Ideas

-As long as you stay moving and keep your brain stimulated with therapeutic activities, you’ll be on the road to recovery.
+As long as you stay moving and keep your brain stimulated with therapeutic activities, you are on the road to recovery.